jpush/aurora-imui/docs/Android/usageEn.md

 # MessageList
 [中文文档](./usage.md)

-MessageList is a message list in chatting interface, use to display all kinds of messages, and is can be fully customize.
+MessageList is a message list in chatting interface, use to display all kinds of messages, and it can be fully customize.
 If you don't define your style, MessageList will use default style.

 ## Install

-We have support several current popular ways to add dependency.
+We have support several ways to add dependency.
 You can choose one of them.

 - Gradle:
 ```groovy